 - xD-Picture Card (xD)

-Yes, in certain situations, it does make sense to use a data recovery service instead of a software solution.
+Yes, in certain situations, it does make sense to use a SD card recovery service instead of a software solution.
 Here are some examples:

 - Your files are extremely important to you and you don’t want to take any chances.